jpschewe/fll-sw/scoring/docs/performance-entry-instructions.md

   1. Confirm that you're verifying a score
   1. Initial the score sheet in the blank marked '2nd check'.

-## Playoffs and ties
+## Head to Head and ties

-Entering scores for the playoffs is done the same way as the seeding rounds.
+Entering scores for head to head is done the same way as the seeding rounds.
-However a tie may occur because during the playoffs the teams on a table are competing against each other.
+However a tie may occur because during head to had the teams on a table are competing against each other.

-If there is a tie during playoffs the software will attempt to break it with the standard tie breaker defined in the challenge description.
+If there is a tie during head to head the software will attempt to break it with the standard tie breaker defined in the challenge description.
-However if this is not possible TIE will be shown as the winner of a round on the playoff bracket.
+However if this is not possible TIE will be shown as the winner of a round on the head to head bracket.
 This means that these two teams need to compete again.
 The process to handle the tie is as follows:
   1. Use the score edit page to delete the scores for the 2 teams that competed.
   1. Use the score sheet generation page to reprint the score sheet.
 You will need to check the box for this pairing as the software knows that the score sheet has already bee printed once.
   1. The teams will compete again and the new scores entered.

-This process does discard the original scores, so if one wants to have a record of these the original score sheets will need to be retained and manuall marked as the original scores for the playoff bracket.
+This process does discard the original scores, so if one wants to have a record of these the original score sheets will need to be retained and manually marked as the original scores for the head to head bracket.